THE HOUSE IN HISTORY

 Cowan, Ruth Schwartz.
 More Work for Mother: The Ironies of Household Technology from the Hearth to the Microwave.
 New York: Basic Books, 1983.
 [Free .pdf of entire volume available at: https://huntersocfamilies.files.wordpress.com/2016/07/ruth-schwartz-cowan-more-work-for-mother.pdf]

 Ferguson, Eliza.
 “The Cosmos of the Paris Apartment: Working-Class Family Life in the Nineteenth Century.”
 Journal of Urban History 37 (2011): 59-67.
-[Available via Canvas; online access; .pdf download also available from UWM Libraries.]
+[Available via Canvas; online access and .pdf download also available from UWM Libraries.]

 Flanders, Judith.
 The Making of Home: The 500-Year Story of How Our Houses Became Our Homes.
 New York: Thomas Dunne Books, St. Martin’s Press, 2014, Chapter 1: “Home Thoughts: An Introduction,” pp.1-20, Plates 1-5, and endnotes on pp. 283-285.
 [Available via Canvas]